johnzhuang23/deshert/README.md

 -
 # Upcoming Upgradations:

-Enable users to Sign up and make a new profile, Save button to allow users save their customised Tshirt, Adding payment section.
-Support rotation of texts and stickers.
+- Enable users to Sign up and make a new profile,
+- Save button to allow users save their customised Tshirt,
+-  Adding payment section,
+-  Support rotation of texts and stickers.

 #How to use:
-- Clone the repo to your local machine.
+- Clone the repo to your local machine,
 - Run npm install in the root directory,
-- Run npm install react-konva konva --save
+- Run npm install react-konva konva --save,
-- Run npm start to run the webpack server.
+- Run npm start to run the webpack server,
 - Visit localhost:3000 to check out the website!